-We just enjoyed shrimp scampi at home, which I made in my new ceramic open skillet from Ceramcor.
-I discovered ceramic cookware about two years ago when I tried a soup pot, a cool, retro black pot I use to make my awesome chili, and that looks great on my stove top, so when I was looking for a new skillet, I knew ceramic cookware would be the way to go.
+We just enjoyed shrimp scampi at home, which I made in an open skillet.
+I discovered ceramic cookware about two years ago when I was looking for a new potto make my awesome chili, and that looks great on my stove top, so when I was looking for a new skillet, I knew ceramic cookware would be the way to go.

 Here is my favorite recipe for shrimp scampi: